HongRay/HeadCount/README.md

 # **HeadCount**

-This project is a web-based application for managing and monitoring occupancy in real-time.
-It uses a combination of **React (Next.js)** for the frontend and **FastAPI** for the backend to provide real-time occupancy data, live video feed monitoring, and access control.
-It includes user authentication and settings customization for the system.
+This project is a web-based application for managing and monitoring occupancy in real-time using machine learning.
+It uses a combination of **React (Next.js)** for the front end and **FastAPI** for the back end to provide real-time occupancy data, live video feed monitoring, and access control.
+The system includes user authentication and settings customization.

 ## Table of Contents